hilalb-sahin/life/README.md

 ## Key Features:

 Simulate cellular automata with diverse life forms.
-Observe the evolution of cell states based on fixed rules.
+Observe the change of cell states based on fixed rules.
 Explore the wide-ranging applications of cellular automata.